HansHuepp/HPVS_Toolchain/README.md

 `ssh -t -t $SERVER_1 'docker push uk.icr.io/hansdocker/acmeair'`

-Now go back to your Toolchain overview and press the play button on your Build Stage to see if your toolchain is working.
-After it finished you should see the sshimage in form of a docker image in your IBM Container Registry.
+Return to your toolchain overview and press the play button on your Build Stage to see if your toolchain is working.
+After it’s finished, you should see the AcmeAir Docker Image in the form of a docker image in your IBM Container Registry.

-## Creating the Pipeline Part 2

-Go back to the overview of your pipeline and klick on the gear in the right corner of the **DEPLOY Stage**, then klick on **Configure Stage**.
+Navigate back to the overview of your pipeline and click on the gear in the upper right corner of the **Deploy Stage**.
+Then, click on **Configure Stage**.

-Now open the tap **Environment properties**.
-Add a secure property with the name DOCKER_USERNAME and the value iamapikey.
-Add a secure property with the name DOCKER_PASSWORD and an API-Key as your value.
-Add a text property with the name SERVER1 and the IP-Address of your Hyper Protect Server as its value.
+Open the **Environment properties** tab and add a secure property with the name **DOCKER_USERNAME** and the value **iamapikey**.
+Add a secure property with the name **DOCKER_PASSWORD** and an API key as your value.
+Then add a text property with the name **SERVER1** and the IP address of your Hyper Protect Server as its value.

-Go back to the JOBS tap.
-Remove the **Rolling Deploy** stage.
-Create four new Deploy Stages and name them Prepare, Deploy, Availability Test and Info.
-Set all four to use the custom docker image **sshimge**, just like you did in part one.
-Now we set the code for these four stages.
+Return to the **Jobs** tab and remove the **Rolling Deploy** stage.
+You now need to create four new Deploy Stages and name them *Prepare, Deploy, Availability Test*, and *Info*.
+Set all four to use the custom Docker image **sshimage**, just like you did in part 1.
+Now you’re ready to set the code for these four stages.

-For **Prepare** enter the following script code:
+For the **Prepare** stage enter:

 `ssh -t -t root@$SERVER 'docker stop acmeair_web_001'`